KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown to communicate errors to the client when the client connects to non-.NET Framework applications that cannot throw exceptions.

-    throw [System.Runtime.Remoting.ServerException]::New("The exception that is thrown to communicate errors to the client when the client connects to non-.NET Framework applications that cannot throw exceptions.")
+    throw [System.Runtime.Remoting.ServerException]::New('The exception that is thrown to communicate errors to the client when the client connects to non-.NET Framework applications that cannot throw exceptions.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Runtime.Remoting.ServerException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Runtime.Remoting.ServerException.aspx)